fedora-python/tox-github-action/README.md

 image.
 Since version 34.0, the first number in the version (also sometimes referred to as the "major version") represents the release of Fedora used in the image.

+### v40.0

+* Uses Fedora 40 as the base container image.
+* Python 3.7 is no longer available.

 ### v39.0

 * Uses Fedora 39 as the base container image.